 If you had to choose just one patio to sit at this summer, go with Barrio.
 This Mexico inspired restaurant has an east-facing patio, that is situated away from busy traffic.
 Colourful Mexican-themed mural makes the patio a nice private part of the restaurant and a bar on the other side just calls you to order one of their famous margaritas or a shot of tequila, if you are feeling adventurous.

-The menu consists mostly of dishes you may expect in a Mexican eatery.
-Their Antojitos - appetizers consist mainly from the cult favourite Guac and chips ($10), Chimichangas ($12), Taquitos ($8) or an assortment of soups or salad.
+The menu consists mostly of dishes you would expect in a Mexican eatery.
+Their Antojitos - appetizers range from the cult favourite Guac and chips ($10) to Chimichangas ($12), Taquitos ($8) or an assortment of soups or salad.